OsiriX-Foundation/karnak-documentation/content/userguide/profiles.en.md

 This area shows the details of the selected profile.

-If a profile is selected in the list, its details appear in the right panel.

 Some fields, such as the name, version, and minimum required Karnak version, can be edited by clicking the pen icon.

 ![profile edit](/userguide/profile_editbtn.png)